BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

 	- User's Password and Email is hashed in database

-User will input their username and password in the login page, as the SQL database has the hashed variant of the user's credentials, it will convert the password's plain text, to its hashed form and compare with the password in the database before authorising the user to login.
+User will input their username and password at the login page, and as the SQL database has the hashed variant of the user's credentials, it (the Phone app) will convert the user inputted email and password (in plain text form) to its hashed form before comparing it with the hashed credentials stored in the database.

 - TR 64 : AP-01 **[done]**